expressjs/discussions/docs/adr/performance-wg.md

   - Estimated Budget: €46,200

-This funding does not mean the work can only be done by the owners, it just means that we are responsible for organizing and execuring on the deliverables.
+This funding does not mean the work can only be done by the owners, it just means that we are responsible for organizing and executing on the deliverables.
 This is our first attempt at doing a program like this, so hopefully we can deliver on this well and show other organizations that investing in Open Source is worthwhile.

 ## References